port-labs/port-docs/docs/quickstart.md

 The goal of this tutorial is:

-- To teach you about Port's core components;
+- Teach you about Port's core components;
-- To get you familiar with Port's web UI;
+- Familiarize you with Port's web UI;
-- To see functional code snippets to interact with Port's API;
+- View functional code snippets to interact with Port's API;
-- To experience the power of Port as an internal developer platform.
+- Experience the power of Port as an internal developer platform.

-By following this tutorial you will have the basis of a software catalog that allows you to view a complete image of your software infrastructure.
+This guide will give you a foundation to start building your software catalog in Port and view a complete image of your software infrastructure.

 Your developers will be able to see all the services in a given environment and their status: